ALPHYPSYCHE/RUST/README.md

 ::::: to start and make a new project with cargo :::::

-open terminal in your project folder and run this:
+open the terminal in your project folder and run this:
 --> cargo new tutorial2

 and then go to the folder and run this (will add some files)